The countdown to GDPR is over!

 Safety and security of data are paramount with GDPR stipulations.
 Should your firm suffer a data breach of any kind, it’s vital that there are measures put in place at every level to ensure the security of any further consequences.
 Failure to deal with data security could lead to hefty fines - at least a minimum of 4% of your annual turnover.

 Even if you work in the legal sector, you may be unsure about any of the processes and guidelines set out by GDPR.
-We recommend that you seek advice from a specialist who can help you identify any concerns or issues you come across.
+This is a complicated issue so we recommend that you seek advice from a specialist who can help you identify any concerns or issues you come across.